 Korey has a physical disability.
 He is currently a volunteer for the Katoomba Neighbourhood Centre.
 In this role Korey is assisting a film society, which is a social inclusion program providing an affordable social outlet for people living in the Blue Mountains.
 Korey is also a paid worker for the Katoomba Neighbourhood Centre, as a facilitator.
 Korey is currently completing a Masters in Public Health (Health Promotion).
-He has already completed a Bachelor of Arte (Societa en de Centre) for the Charge and the Completion of Societa en de

-(Health Promotion).
 He has already completed a Bachelor of Arts (Sociology) from the University of Sydney and most recently has completed a Masters in Urban and Regional Planning from Curtin University.